 Diagnosis of constipation

-Before diagnosing constipation, your doctor will need to talk to you about your symptoms, your lifestyle, medical history and any medications you are on.
+Before diagnosing constipation, your doctor will need to talk to you about your symptoms, your lifestyle, medical history and any medications you are taking.

 Some people will be asked to have tests, particularly if they have other symptoms, to rule out bowel cancer.